jekyll/minima/_posts/2023-12-23-raise-consciousness-with-technology.md

 ---
 layout: post
-title: "How to use electrical technologies to raise human consciousness.
-Or 🤔 + 🛠️🔌 = 🧘⬆️"
+title: "How to use electrical technologies to raise human consciousness.\nOr 🤔 + 🛠️🔌 = 🧘⬆️"
 ---

 🤔💡 + 🤔🛠️ + 🤔📱 = 🧘⬆️